2018-2022 TECHNOLOGY PLANNING CHECKLIST FOR SCHOOL DISTRICTS, CHARTER SCHOOLS, NONPUBLIC SCHOOLS AND PUBLIC LIBRARIES

 Audit should also include current wireless location and capability as well as projected wireless needs.
 Projected needs should include both traditional laptops as well as wireless learning devices.

-The Campbell-Tintah IT staff will audit the number of drops in each classroom and assure that there are six drops minimal in order to handle the move to digital video, printers, voice over IP, and wireless connectivity.
-In the end, Campbell-Tintah will need to conduct a cost‐benefit analysis that looks at upgrading to Cat 6 wiring, pulling more drops plus moving to a robust wireless system.
-The same can be said for labs that may need to support as many as16 to 25 learning devices and
+The Campbell-Tintah IT staff audited the number of drops in each classroom and added aditional drops in order to handle the move to digital video, printers, voice over IP, and wireless connectivity.
+In the end, Campbell-Tintah conducted a cost‐benefit analysis that looks at upgrading to Cat 6 wiring, pulling more drops plus moving to a robust wireless system.
+The Cat 6 replacement wiring has been completed and futher wiring is being considered as advancement in technology use continues.
+The same can be said for labs that may need to support as many as 16 to 25 learning devices and

 STEM machines and supporting equipment.

-To wire and include appropriate junctions boxes, face plates and access points/receivers and software to run and maintain a network for:
+The school wired and include appropriate junctions boxes, face plates and access points/receivers and software that run and maintain a network for:

 · 20 rooms wired with 4-4 plex to terminal connections cables and 2 connections for wireless